 - Read the linked cs4fn article inspired by the book Surface Detail

-- Everything by Neil Stephenson
+- Everything written by Neil Stephenson

 - Some of his books include adult themes but all are brilliant.
 He envisioned virtual worlds long before they started to become reality.
 He invented the word avatar now used widely.